-design et al are delighted to announce that Blainey North & Associates have been shortlisted for Residential £40 Million Plus (Property by Value) Award within The International Design and Architecture Awards 2017.
+design et al are delighted to announce that Blainey North & Associates have won the Residential £40 Million Plus (Property by Value) Award within The International Design and Architecture Awards 2017.

 This project is a unique penthouse built at the top of a skyscraper in the previous mechanical plant rooms in Sydney, Australia.
 The design brief was to create a unique penthouse to house the clients dearly loved art deco furniture collection.
 The initial concept was informed by the buildings special relationship to Sydney harbour and was based on littoral fusion, referring to the line of interface between land and water, and its convergence with the urban linear form.